Taishanese: Tones

+Changed tones

 Taishanese has four changed tones: mid rising, low rising, mid dipping and low dipping.
 These tones are called changed tones because they are the product of morphological processes (e.g. pluralization of pronouns) on four of the lexical tones.
 These tones have been analyzed as the addition of a high floating tone to the end of the mid, low, mid falling and low falling tones.
 The high endpoint of the changed tone often reaches an even higher pitch than the level high tone; this fact has led to the proposal of an expanded number of pitch levels for Taishanese tones.
 The changed tone can change the meaning of a word, and this distinguishes the changed tones from tone sandhi, which does not change a word's meaning.
 An example of a changed tone contrast is 刷 //tʃat˧// (to brush) and 刷 //tʃat˨˩˥// (a brush).